What Do Web Designers Do?

 Earn Your Degree

 Most employers require web designers to have at least an associate degree, although some companies only hire candidates with bachelor's or higher.
-The most direct path to this career is through a degree in web design.
+The most direct path to this career is through a degree in web designing.
 Some schools offer graphic design, multimedia publishing, and mass communication programs with web design concentrations.
 These plans also give students direct routes to web design careers.

 Many professionals earn diplomas in related areas and learn web design skills online.
 For example, candidates may have degrees in information technology or computer science.
 They then complete certification courses to round out their web design knowledge.
 They must also create impressive portfolios to make up for their lack of formal education on the subject.
 Professionals often benefit from earning master's degrees in the field.
 Such credentials allow them to tackle complex projects for large, well-paying clients.